roryclaasen/RorysMod/RifleModules.md

 The capacitor module allows the rifle to hold more power capacity, however it also increases power usage slightly.

 ## Coolant Module
 This module will decrease the cool down time that it takes to fire a new laser but will also in some case reduce the power usage.
-Almost like an onsite [overclocker](#Overclock Module).
+Almost like an [overclocker](#Overclock Module).

 ## Lens Module
 This module allows the laser to change color.
 This feature does and does not not work currently and so this item can only be spawned in.